-License, collaboration and other revenue increased for the three and six months ended June 30, 2013 compared to the three and six months ended June 30, 2012 primarily as a result of the recognition of a \$10.0 million milestone achieved upon the start of the Amikacin Inhale Phase 3 clinical trial by Bayer in April 2013.
+License, collaboration and other revenue increased for the three and nine months ended September 30, 2013 compared to the three and nine months ended September 30, 2012 primarily as a result of the recognition of a \$25.0 million payment from AstraZeneca achieved in September 2013 on the acceptance for review by the EMA of the naloxegol regulatory approval application filed by AstraZeneca as well as the recognition of the remaining \$6.7 million deferred revenue balance related to our agreement with Affymax as a result of the termination of that agreement.
+In addition, license, collaboration and other revenue increased in the nine months ended September 30, 2013 compared to the nine months ended September 30, 2012 as a result of the recognition of a \$10.0 million milestone achieved upon the start of the Amikacin Inhale Phase 3 clinical trial by Bayer in April 2013.

 We expect license, collaboration and other revenue in the full year of 2013 to increase as compared to 2012 primarily as a result of the recognition of milestones under existing collaboration agreements.
-In particular, if naloxegol regulatory approval applications are accepted for review by the FDA and EMA, we are entitled to receive payments of \$70.0 million and \$25.0 million, respectively.
-If these filings are accepted in 2013, we expect to recognize the entire \$25.0 million payment related to the EMA acceptance as revenue in 2013, however, as a result of the risk sharing arrangement with AstraZeneca related to the FDA filing, we do not expect to recognize the \$70.0 million payment as revenue in 2013.
+In addition, if the naloxegol regulatory approval application is accepted for review by the FDA, we are entitled to receive a payment of \$70.0 million.
+However, as a result of the risk sharing arrangement with AstraZeneca related to the FDA filing, if we receive the payment, we may be required to later repay it to AstraZeneca.
+We cannot recognize revenue for a payment until it is no longer refundable and, as a result, we do not expect to recognize the \$70.0 million payment as revenue in 2013.